daostack/arc.js_legacy/docs/Daos.md

 ## About DAOs

-Every DAO in DAOstack has an architecture, implemented by reusable Arc contracts, that includes an avatar, a controller, a token, a reputation system, and a set of schemes and global constraints.
+Every DAO in DAOstack includes an avatar, a controller, a token, a reputation system, and zero or more schemes and global constraints.

 **The avatar** is a public-facing part of the DAO that handles the interaction of the DAO with the rest of the world, for example interacting with other DAOs or paying third party agents.
 A DAO is always referenced by the address of its avatar.

 **The controller** is a central internal hub for all of the components of the DAO.
-DAOstack documentation often refers to the various components as "organs".
+DAOstack documentation often refers to the various DAO components as "organs".

+!!! note
+    Any contract or agent's address can be registered like a scheme with the controller and thus work directly with the controller.

 **The token** is used as currency in operations like staking in `GenesisProtocol`, vesting agreements in `VestingScheme` and rewards in `ContributionReward`.

 **The reputation system** provides a kind of currency of influence.
 Reputation conveys influence in the DAO commenserate with the rules of the DAO, such as when voting and the nature of what causes it to be gained or lost.
 Like tokens, reputation can be minted, but it cannot be transferred between agents.

-**Schemes** are public-facing contracts that any agent can use when they want perform primary functions relating to the DAOstack environment or pertaining to the domain of a particular DAO.
+**Schemes** are public-facing contracts that any agent can use when they want perform primary functions relating to the DAOstack environment or respecting the domain of a particular DAO.
+Refer here to [more about schemes](Proposals#schemes).

-You can use schemes in the context of the general DAOstack environment to create a new DAO ([DaoCreatorWrapper](api/classes/DaoCreatorWrapper)), run an ICO (`SimpleICO`) or manage a DAO registry (`OrganizationRegister`).

-!!! note
-    `SimpleICO` and `OrganizationRegister` do not yet have [wrapper classes](Wrappers) in Arc.js.

-Most often we use schemes to perform primary functions respecting a particular DAO, especially when working with proposals.
-Every scheme that works with proposals also is configured with a voting machine.

 **Global constraints** use configured criteria to block actions attempted by the Controller that would violate a given constraint.
 An example is [TokenCapGC](api/classes/TokenCapGCWrapper) that limits the total supply of a given token to a certain maximum number.